-- I reviewed Mr. Mousser's deposition transcript and documents related to Mr. Mousser's Military Service history (these documents are included in the Materials Considered Appendix). - I reviewed the ATSDR's estimated monthly mean concentrations in finished water from the Hadnot Point and Tarawa Terrace water systems, specifically modeled concentrations for TCE, PCE, DCE, VC, and benzene. - I applied an exposure science method (ATSDR's Shower and Household Water-use Exposure [SHOWER] model) to conduct an exposure assessment for dermal contact with - and inhalation of - chemicals of interest for a population using communal bathroom/shower facilities in barracks with parameters (e.g., time at Camp Lejeune, shower duration) substantially similar to Mr. Mousser. - I applied a standard exposure science method to conduct a drinking water exposure assessment for people with parameters similar to Mr. Mousser (e.g., time at Camp Lejeune, drinking water consumption rates) using the ATSDR Public Health Assessment Site Tool (PHAST) for drinking water ingestion. - I applied an exposure science method to conduct an assessment of mess hall air concentrations for people with parameters similar to Mr. Mousser (e.g., time at Camp Lejeune) using the Andelman (1990) model.
+- I reviewed the Plaintiff's deposition transcript and documents related to his Military Service history (these documents are included in the Materials Considered Appendix). - I reviewed the ATSDR's estimated monthly mean concentrations in finished water from the Hadnot Point and Tarawa Terrace water systems, specifically modeled concentrations for TCE, PCE, DCE, VC, and benzene. - I applied an exposure science method (ATSDR's Shower and Household Water-use Exposure [SHOWER] model) to conduct an exposure assessment for dermal contact with - and inhalation of - chemicals of interest for a population substantially similar to Mr. Davis (e.g., time at Camp Lejeune, shower duration) residing in barracks or residential dwellings. - I applied a standard exposure science method to conduct a drinking water exposure assessment for people with parameters similar to Mr. Davis (e.g., time at Camp Lejeune, drinking water consumption rates) using the ATSDR Public Health Assessment Site Tool (PHAST) for drinking water ingestion. - I applied an exposure science method to conduct an assessment of mess hall air concentrations for people with parameters similar to Mr. Davis (e.g., time at Camp Lejeune) using the Andelman (1990) model.